-Believe it or not, you need to relearn what it’s like to be around others without drugs.
+While in treatment, you need to relearn what it’s like to be around others without drugs.
 You’re not thinking about them, trying to hide them, or finding ways of using them.
 In contrast, you can be fully present.
 However, living like this won’t come naturally for many.

 That’s why Soledad House plans and hosts sober parties.
 You prepare through behavioral therapy sessions for the activities.
 You talk through nervousness, social anxiety, and simple coping skills.
 Besides that, you explore ways of communicating and interacting with others.

 Reach Out to Soledad House to Learn How Behavioral Therapy for Women Could Help You Heal